U.S. hedge fund Tiger Global has invested more than $1 billion in Barclays: FT

 Barclays is cutting up to 100 senior jobs at its investment banks, Reuters reported on Wednesday.

 In 2016, around 1,000 jobs were cut from Barclays’ investment banking business worldwide in an attempt to reduce costs and boost revenues.
-Barclays cut a total of 10,000 staff that year alone.
+Barclays cut a total of 10,000 employees that year alone.